It’s hot. Currently, sweat-inducing activities include:

 Have you ever tried to walk barefoot down your driveway in the middle of summer?
 It’s not fun.
 You look like you’re impersonating a kangaroo as you jump around to salvage the soles of your feet.

-But that’s what it’s like for your dog every time you go for a walk down the street or on the sidewalk.
+But that’s what it’s like for your dog every time you put a leash on them and go for a walk down the street or on the sidewalk.